SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 There are two distinct approaches to deploy Apama applications to Cumulocity:

-* [Uploading a single \*.mon file](#single-mon-file) - the simplest mechanism for deploying an Apama application.
+* [Uploading a single \*.mon file with Apama EPL Apps](#single-mon-file) - the simplest mechanism for deploying an Apama application.
-* [Building a custom microservice](#deploying-as-microservice) – where more complex Apama projects can be built using the Cumulocity microservice SDK.
+* [Building a custom microservice](#deploying-as-microservice) - where more complex Apama projects can be built using the Cumulocity microservice SDK.

-### <a name="single-mon-file"></a>Deploying Apama applications as single \*.mon files with the Apama-epl application
+### <a name="single-mon-file"></a>Deploying Apama applications as single \*.mon files with Apama EPL Apps

->**Info**: To be able to upload single \*.mon files to Cumulocity, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Apama-epl application provided in Cumulocity.
-If you have Apama "starter", the Apama-epl application is not available in the application switcher; if you want to have this capability, contact Software AG support.
+>**Info**: To be able to upload single \*.mon files to Cumulocity, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Apama EPL Apps web application provided in Cumulocity.
+If you have Apama "starter", Apama EPL Apps is not available in the application switcher; if you want to have this capability, contact Software AG support.

-The Apama-epl application provides an interface for uploading and deploying EPL apps (\*.mon files), as well as interactively editing new or pre-existing EPL apps.
+Apama EPL Apps provides an interface for uploading and deploying EPL apps (\*.mon files), as well as interactively editing new or pre-existing EPL apps.
 Any user on the tenant wishing to use this application will need to be a **CEP Manager**.
 See [Managing permissions](/guides/users-guide/administration/#managing-permissions).

 When the EPL is deployed to Cumulocity, each \*.mon file is assigned a unique package name.
 This prevents conflicts when multiple modules are uploaded.
 For this reason, you should not specify a `package` statement in the \*.mon files.
 If you need to share events between different parts of your application, then write the event definitions and monitors that use it in a single \*.mon file.